Here are 45 essential tips for Venice in Italy to make your visit to this unique and magical city a truly wonderful travel experience.

-8. To Be Extra Organised, Book Your Train Tickets in Advance
+8. To Be Extra Organised, Book Your Train Tickets to Venice in Advance

-If you decide to travel to Venice by train from your chosen airport, then check these two official websites for train prices and times:
+If you decide to travel from your chosen airport to Venice by train, check these two websites for train prices and times:

 9. Allow Plenty of Time to Reach the Airport from Venice

 At the end of your time in Venice, make sure that you allow plenty of time to travel back to your chosen airport.
-During your stay in the city of water, you will come to feel how time seems to flow differently there.
+During your stay in the city of water, you will come to feel how time seems to flow differently here.
 Somehow slower, more unhurried.
-Plus, it makes you prone to daydreaming and relaxing into yourself.
+Plus, the beautiful setting of Venice makes you prone to daydreaming and relaxing into yourself.
 So, it may be a bit of a shock to the system when you need to quickly switch back.

 Plan carefully how long it’s going to take you to reach the airport from your Venetian accommodation.
 Then add 30% more time to it.
-Consider that you will have to carry your luggage (probably heavier on account of the many wonderful things you have bought in Venice) all the way to the nearest vaporetto stop or even to the Venezia Santa Lucia train station.
-There may be crowds you need to navigate or you may get lost for one last time in the maze of narrow curving streets.
+Consider that you will have to carry your luggage (probably heavier on account of the many wonderful things you have bought in Venice) all the way to the nearest mooring point or vaporetto stop or even to Piazzale Roma or the Venezia Santa Lucia train station.
+There may be crowds you need to navigate.
+Or you may get lost for one last time in the maze of narrow curving streets.

-While the vaporetti and the trains there traditionally run on time, give yourself some extra minutes just in case.
-Plus, if you take the vaporetto to Venice Marco Polo Airport, don’t forget that there is a long-ish walk from the docks to the terminal.
+While the vaporetti and the trains here traditionally run on time, give yourself some extra minutes just in case.
+Plus, if you take the water bus to Venice Marco Polo Airport, don’t forget that there is a long-ish walk from the docks to the terminal.

 10. Shop Exquisite Italian Food, Fashion, and Crafts at the Airport

-This applies mainly if you travel back from Venice Marco Polo Airport or (to a degree) Bologna Airport as they are bigger and have several lovely shops.
+This applies mainly if you travel back from Venice Marco Polo Airport or (to a degree) Bologna Airport.
+They are bigger and have several excellent shops.
 Buying at the airport can save you the effort of lugging extra weight from your accommodation in Venice to the plane.

-Just remember that the choice is not going to be as big as in Venice itself and also Bologna Airport will not necessarily have traditional for Venice crafts.
+Just remember that the choice is not going to be as big as in Venice itself.
+Also Bologna Airport will not necessarily have traditional for Venice crafts.
 Still, shopping at an Italian airport is always very exciting.
-Especially in terms of coming across delicious deli items and beautiful artisanal gifts.
+Especially in terms of coming across delicious deli items, the latest Italian styles, and beautiful artisanal gifts.

 Accommodation Tips for Venice, Italy